Bliss (spa): Brand

 Bliss spa is often credited for starting the mid 1990s spa boom.
 Its products and services are market with humorous names and slogans, and by a playful "Blissgirl" character illustration which appears on products, catalogs and the company website.
 She is almost always dressed in a signature white towel and Bliss’ Softening Socks and Glamour Gloves.

 Advertised as "the young, modern antithesis to stuffy, intimidating spas", the spas include rhythm & blues music, a brownie buffet, and "movie-while-you-manicure" nail stations.
 The spa has attracted celebrity clientele including Oprah Winfrey, Julia Roberts, Uma Thurman, Jennifer Lopez and Madonna.

 Products

-Bliss sells a line of beauty and health products, many of which are meant to allow customers to recreate the spa experience at home.
+Bliss began to sell a line of beauty and health products in 2006, many of which are meant to allow customers to recreate the spa experience at home.
+The products include hair care, body care and skincare.